h2oai/h2o-3/h2o-docs/src/product/data-science/glrm.rst

     # Generate predictions on a validation set (if necessary):
     arrests_pred <- h2o.predict(glrm_model, newdata = valid)

-    # Transform the data using the validation set to retrieve the new coefficients:
+    # Transform the data using the dataset "valid" to retrieve the new coefficients:
     glrm_transform <- h2o.transform_frame(glrm_model, valid)